chmerdon/ExtendableFEM.jl/docs/src/pdesolvers_dt.md

 ## Using SciMLBase.ODEProblem and DifferentialEquations.jl

-It is possible to reframe the ProblemDescription for the spacial differential operator of the PDE as the right-hand side of an ODEProblem.
+It is possible to reframe the ProblemDescription for the spatial differential operator of the PDE as the right-hand side of an ODEProblem.
 Here, the ProblemDescription contains the right-hand side description of the ODE
 ```math